Legacy-Visuals-Project/Skyboxify/docs/index.md

 or\
 `heights=115-100`

-_The following configurations currently do not work, these are currently discrepancies with Optifine's format._
+_The following configurations currently do not work, these are currently discrepancies with OptiFine's format._
 ***
 When using negative hight values in a range, the second value must be in brackets: `heights=-20-(-10)`